Christian Neo-Aramaic dialect of Urmia: Verb suffixes

 The particle ci is optionally prefixed to inflected present verb forms to express habituality.

 The future may be epxressed by prefixing the particle 'bət' to inflected present tense verb forms, coming from a phonetically reduced form of a volitive expression such as *bāʿē d- 'He wants to'.

 The particle -va, derived from *hva in earlier Aramaic, can be suffixed to present and past templates to express various constructions.

+Imperative

+The imperative only has two forms, singular and plural, with the latter being marked with -un in verbs with a strong final radical.

+Participles

+The resultative participle derives from the passive participle in the determined state of earlier Aramaic.
+It can be used as an adjective, or in acompound verb form with the copula to express the perfect, or with the verb ʾávə to form the irrealis perfect.

+The active participle is formed by attaching -an to the present stem, and can be used as an adjective or noun.